lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 A SPI command consists of at least one segment.
 Each segment has a different speed (number of active SD lines), direction and length.
 For example a Quad SPI read transaction consists of 4 segments:
 1. A single byte instruction transmitted at *standard* data rate
-2. A three or four byte address transmitted at *quad* data rate
+2. A three or four byte address transmitted at *Quad* data rate
 3. A number of dummy cycles (no data transmitted or received)
 4. The desired data, received by SPI_HOST at *Quad* data rate